honestbleeps/Reddit-Enhancement-Suite/README.md

 ## Project structure

-In order to build the extension, the files from `lib/` must be replicated (either via hard-links or grunt, [see below](#building-development-versions-of-the-extension)) into the relevant browser directory.
+In order to build the extension, the files from `lib/` must be replicated ([either via hard-links or grunt/Gulp](#building-development-versions-of-the-extension)) into the relevant browser directory.

 ##### Top level files & folders